 The total remuneration of the directors that provided qualifying services to the Company is shown below.
-As these directors are remunerated for their work for Renewables, it has not been possible to apportion the remuneration specifically in respect of services to this Company.
-The two directors (2021 three) who performed qualifying services for the Company were remunerated by other companies within Renewables.
-Three (2021 four) other directors did not perform any qualifying services for the Company, therefore their emoluments are nil (2021 nil).
+As these directors are remunerated for their work for Renewable production, it has not been possible to apportion the remuneration specifically in respect of services to this Company.
+The two directors (2022 two) who performed qualifying services for the Company were remunerated by other companies within Renewable production.
+Six (2022 three) other directors did not perform any qualifying services for the Company, therefore their emoluments are £nil (2022 £nil).